davidmacro/frog2features/README.md

 `Frog2Features` is an `R` library that can be used to streamline, document and consolidate workflows in feature construction procedures. `Frog2Features` starts with the output of [FROG](https://github.com/LanguageMachines/frog/) (an integrated set of memory-based NLP modules) and allows for the creation of a wide range of text-based features that can be used in subsequent machine learning applications.

 ## Usecases

-Frog2Features can be used to:
+`Frog2Features` can be used to:

-### 1. Summarize and describe characteristics of a corpus
+   1. Summarize and describe various textual characteristics of a corpus.

-### 2. As part of a supervised learning procedure (training and testing)
+   2. Create and select features for use in a supervised learning procedure.
+   3. Reproduce an existing feature construction method on a new dataset.
+   4. Describe, analyze and simplify the data handling steps involved in an existing feature construction workflow.
+   5. ...

 ## Supported types of text-based features